CoryDAsana/developer-docs/source/includes/markdown/_18-client-libs.html.md

 # Client libraries

 <span class="description">
-Asana is committed to making the developer experience as smooth as possible.
-Part of this effort is providing high-quality libraries you can use to access the API.
-The available libraries are listed below, and more are in development.
-If you don't see what you need, check the open-source community for your platform, and let us know that you'd like to find one here!
+Asana is committed to delivering a feature-rich API and developer experience.
+Part of this effort is through providing high-quality libraries you can use to access the API.
+The official libraries available are listed below, and more are in development.
+If you don't see what you need, please let us know in the [developer forum](https://forum.asana.com/c/api/24) or [send us feedback](https://form.asana.com/?k=2gi5cFtcpJT_Gy-NVPd0kA&d=15793206719).
 </span>

 <div>